 POLICE AND COMMUNITIES TOGETHERPACT meetings are an opportunity for the Community to talk to the Police about what matters the most to them in their area.
 More information...

-VILLAGE NEWSLETTERThe edition of the Village Newsletter for Autumn and Winter 2015 is now available and you can read it on line here.The next edition will be published in the spring of 2016.
+VILLAGE NEWSLETTERThe edition of the Village Newsletter for Spring 2016 is now available and you can read it on line here.The next edition will be published in the Summer of 2016.
 Please can you let Val Caple have contributions for that as soon as possible.
 Please see the Contact page for her email address and other contact details.
 And don’t forget the website!
 She is very happy to write up village events for the web or for the newsletter.